What it means for you

 Icon expand What is the transition period?

 In March 2018, the European Council announced the framework for a transition period, under which the UK would continue to participate in the European Single Market.
 This means UK banks would continue to have access to the European Single Market using financial services passporting rights.
-The proposed transition period would apply until 31 December 2020.
 However, the transition period still needs to be approved by the UK and European parliaments, plus formally approved by the European Council so it is not yet legally agreed.

 Icon expand Which countries are in the EU?